neuefische/web-exercises/sessions/backend-read/products/README.md

 - If the `request.method` is `GET`,

   - use the `Product` model to find all products and
-  - return them as response.
+  - return them as a response.

 Switch to `pages/index.js` and adapt the frontend: